pradeep1112lanka/Let-s-Chat/README.md

     npm run build
     ```

-2. Deploy the production build to a hosting service like Firebase Hosting or Vercel.
+2. Deploy the production build to a hosting service like Firebase Hosting or Vercel or Amazon AWS.

 ## Contributing